joshuabdixon/Anomaly-Detection-Ship-Engine-Maintenance/README.md

 3. **Evaluation:** Compared different models based on the percentage of detected anomalies and their alignment with business expectations.

 ## Recommendations
+Note: The recommendations and conclusions in the code are preliminary.
+The One-Class SVM and Isolation Forest models will be amended to fit all key features rather than using only the Principal Components.

 - **Use the Anomaly Detection Models:** Implement the developed anomaly detection models to alert engineers of potential issues before they escalate, particularly for the key features outlined above.
 - **Schedule Regular Maintenance:** Conduct regular maintenance checks based on anomaly reports to ensure engine components are functioning within safe parameters.